 This seems somewhat obvious, since the platform you select will most likely be based on the laptop or other device you are using right now.
 But do consider this.
 Most of my experience developing widgets are on Gtk+ and Cocoa so this is where I am coming from.
 Implementing widgets on other platforms is definitely needed as well, but it may be an additional challenge due to those platforms not as well developed with Toga yet.
 These other platforms may be more challenging, but they are also the areas where the BeeWare project needs the most help, so if you have some experience with them or feel especially brave, definitely go for it.

 Research your widget

-For example, this is how you would draw a rectangle on a Canvas on different platforms:
+As an example, of how you would conduct this research, this is how you would draw a rectangle on a Canvas on different platforms:

 wx.Panel.Bind(wx.EVT_PAINT, OnPaint) def OnPaint(self, evt): dc = wx.PaintDC() dc.SetBrush(wx.Brush(wx.Colour(200, 0, 0))) dc.DrawRectangle(10, 10, 100, 100)

 var c = document.getElementById("myCanvas"); var ctx = c.getContext("2d"); ctx.fillStyle = "rgb(200, 0, 0)"; ctx.fillRect(10, 10, 100, 100);